algars15/TheGoonies-Game/README.md

     - Boots of Mobility: You move twice as fast.
     - Time clock: pressing the T key stops the time 10 seconds.
 - Pressing the G key activates God Mode, you are invulnerable and gives a key, mobility boots and a magic watch.
 Pressing G again disables the invulnerability.
-- If you have God Mode activated by pressing S you go to the next scene.
+- If you have God Mode activated by pressing the numbers you go to the scene you want.
 - If you have God Mode activated by pressing F you rescue all friends in the scene automatically.
+- If you have God Mode activated by pressing W you instantly win.
+- If you have God Mode activated by pressing L you instantly lose.
 - There is a main menu with the credits, if you press the spacebar the instructions come out and the game starts.
 - There is a screen in case of Game Over and in case the game is passed to you.
 - There are sounds for all interactions and a background soundtrack.

-## History

 ## Credits